 Bilje, 5km north of Osijek, is a dormitory suburb for the city, with a clutch of accommodation options.
 It makes an alternative base for exploring Kopački Rit.
 Both family-run B&Bs Mazur and Crvendać are good bets here.
 Zlatna Greda is a nature-lover's alternative on the park's edge, with hostel-type accommodation.

-Kopački Rit Nature Park and the immediate area around it have a clutch of excellent country restaurants that serve regional specialities, such as river fish and game-meat stews.
+The villages surrounding Kopački Rit Nature Park have several excellent country restaurants that serve regional specialities, such as river fish and game-meat stews.